Blaga Dimitrova

-Blaga Nikolova Dimitrova (Блага Димитрова; 2 January 1922 – 2 May 2003) was a Bulgarian poet and the 2nd Vice President of Bulgaria from 1992 until 1993.
+Blaga Nikolova Dimitrova (Блага Димитрова; 2 January 1922 – 2 May 2003) was a Bulgarian poet and the vice president of Bulgaria from 1992 until 1993.

 Early life and education

 Dimitrova was born on 2 January 1922 in Byala Slatina, Bulgaria.
 She graduated high school in Sofia in 1941.
 During the same year in autumn, she enrolled in the Sofia University St. Kliment Ohridski, where she studied Slavic philology until graduation in 1945.
 She continued her studies at the Maxim Gorky Literature Institute in Moscow, as she defended a dissertation on "Mayakovsky and Bulgarian poetry" in 1951.
 On her return to Bulgaria, she joined the editorial staff of the monthly magazine of the Bulgarian Writers' Association.
 In 1962 she joined the editorial staff of the association's publishing house, where she tried to publish the works of young authors who had fallen out of favour with the censors.

 Intellectual career

 In 1963, after the tirade against the country's intellectuals by the Secretary of the Bulgarian Communist Party, Todor Zhivkov, the publishing house suspended publications and Blaga left her job in protest and moved to another publishing firm.
 In 1965 she published her first book, Journey to Oneself.
 During the Vietnam War she visited that country several times, adopted a young Vietnamese orphan and then published several works resulting from her observations.
 For many years she worked as an editor in various newspapers, magazines, and publishing houses.
 Dimitrova was engaged in translation and social work, and compiled anthologies.

 In February 1989 Blaga Dimitrova was one of 102 Bulgarian intellectuals to sign an appeal in defence of Václav Havel.

 On 5 May 1989, her husband was arrested because he was the chief editor of the journal Democracy, an organ of the Association of Democratic Forces.

-Together with a group of intellectuals, she was invited on 20 January 1989 to the so-called breakfast with French President François Mitterrand.
-This is an opportune moment for the SDS to announce it as its symbol.
-Believing that with her participation, changes for a better life could occur in our country, Dimitrova actively participated in the organized rallies, not admitting for a moment that the behind-the-scenes games and intrigues were organized by the leaders of the democratic changes.
+On 20 January 1989, she was invited, together with a group of intellectuals, to a meeting known as the “breakfast” with French President François Mitterrand.
+The event was later referenced by the Social Democratic Union (SDS) as a symbolic moment in its formation.
+Dimitrova subsequently participated in organized public rallies during the period of democratic change.